substratum/documentation/BuildingSubstratum.md

 This is perfect for people with build servers or those who just prefer to work from the command line.

-NOTE: For the SDK and gradlew binary commands, macOS/Linux users may need to add `./` or `bash` before the command.
+NOTE: For the SDK and gradlew binary commands, Windows users will need to remove the `./` before the command.

 ### 1. Grab the latest Android build tools